lukifer/Freshrr/README.md

 Arguments
 ---------

-Add additional arguments to the URL query string: ```freshrr.php?files=myfile.php&longpoll=0&ms=500&max=10```
+Add additional arguments to the URL query string: `freshrr.php?files=myfile.php&longpoll=0&ms=500&max=10`

-- files:	Comma-separated list of paths to files, relative to freshrr.php.
+- **files**:	Comma-separated list of paths to files, relative to freshrr.php.
-- longpoll:	Boolean to indicate a long-lived request.
+- **longpoll**:	Boolean to indicate a long-lived request.
 This gives the best performance.
-- ms:		Milliseconds between polls for updates (min 100; defaults to 250 for longpoll, and 1000 for ajax).
+- **ms**:		Milliseconds between polls for updates (min 100; defaults to 250 for longpoll, and 1000 for ajax).
-- max:		Stop polling after this many minutes.
+- **max**:		Stop polling after this many minutes.
 Prevents server kersplosion when you fall asleep at your desk.

-To temporarily disable, add "?refresh=0" to the URL bar, or call "freshrr(false);" from your Javascript.
+To temporarily disable, add "?refresh=0" to the URL bar, or call `freshrr(false);` from your Javascript.

 Fiercely Asked Questions
 ------------------------

-Q: How do I handle files with unusual characters in the name, such as a comma or ampersand?
+**Q: How do I handle files with unusual characters in the name, such as a comma or ampersand?**

 A: The doctor says, "don't do that".

-Q: Can I check a whole directory at once?
+**Q: Can I check a whole directory at once?**

 A: Yes, but only one level down.
 Recursively checking sub-directories would be very expensive to the server.

-Q: How come you pollute the global namespace in Javascript?
+**Q: How come you pollute the global namespace in Javascript?**

 A: Cry me a river, hippie.